nix-community/dream2nix/docs/concepts-and-benefits.md

 Essential components like package update scripts or fetching and override logic are provided by the dream2nix framework and are stored only once in the source tree instead of several times.

 ### Risk free opt-in FOD fetching
-Optionally, to save more storag space, individual hashes for source can be ommited and a single large FOD used instead.
+Optionally, to save more storage space, individual hashes for source can be ommited and a single large FOD used instead.
 Due to a unified minimalistic fetching layer the risk of FOD hash breakages should be very low.

 ### Common UI across many 2nix solutions